-Another idea is simply getting a chair and practicing reps by lowering your body down to where you almost touch the chair with proper squat form.
+Another idea is simply getting a chair, bench, box, etc. and practicing reps by lowering your body down to where you touch the object with proper squat form.

-Each and every time you perform the squat it should be in proper form even if you lift heavy loads, and that’ll be a pretty good way of preventing knee pains during squats.
+Each and every time you perform the squat it should be in proper form even if you lift heavy loads, and that’ll be a pretty good way for preventing knee pains during squats.

 Improper Footwear Could be the Cause of Knee Pains During Squats

-Do you see those powerlifters and fitness enthusiasts in the gym wearing shoes like Chuck Taylor’s?
+Do you see those powerlifters and fitness enthusiasts in the gym wearing shoes like Chuck Taylor’s or Vans?
 Probably makes you wonder why they would wear shoes with little cushion to help keep their feet from hurting.

 But their idea is well placed in the type of footwear to use during squats and deadlifts.

-The flat bottom shoes with no cushion offer the best support for your body since your feet are closer to the ground as if you weren’t wearing any.
-No shoes at all is actually better, but most gyms see this as a safety hazard – which it is for those with little experience.
+The flat bottom shoes with little to no cushion offer the best support for your body since your feet are closer to the ground as if you weren’t wearing any.

 Shear is bad for squats because your joints work better under compression, which is why leg extensions are not better than performing squats for knees.
 But let’s save that for another article.